-Eyeglass care—Cleaning and caring for your prescription or fashion glasses and sunglasses
+Eyeglass care — Cleaning and caring for your prescription or fashion glasses and sunglasses

 January 7, 2020

 Are you, like me, often looking through eyeglass lenses that are covered in fingerprints, grime, and smears?
 (It’s hard to garden or cook or take your glasses off and on for reading without smudging them!)
 Do you, like me, find yourself rubbing them with your shirttail or scarf or whatever’s handy?
 Then you, like me, probably have lenses that are full of scratches, too.
 Not only is it unpleasant to look at the world through that mess, it’s also a strain on our eyes.
+Simple eyeglass care can take care of all that.

 I’m about to invest in a new pair of glasses, and I’m determined to take better care of them.
-Here are the tips I’m keeping in mind.
+Here are the eyeglass care tips I’m keeping in mind.
 (These tips will work for your sunglasses and fashion eyewear, too, if you’re lucky enough to not need prescription glasses.)

 • Don’t hold your glasses by the temples or lens rims when cleaning.
 Hold your frames by the bridge to prevent putting strain on them in any direction.